MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-management/processes.md

 Violations of identity policy can result in unauthorized access to sensitive data and lead to serious disruption of mission critical application and services.
 It's important to be proactive in monitoring your identity management systems on an ongoing basis to ensure prompt detection and mitigation of potential problems.

 When violations are detected, you should take actions to realign with policy as soon as possible.
-You can automate most violation triggers using the tools outlined in the [Azure-Specific Toolchain](toolchain.md).
+Your IT team can automate most violation triggers using the tools outlined in the [Azure-Specific Toolchain](toolchain.md).

 The following are examples of identity related triggers and enforcement actions: